cilium/cilium/Documentation/gettingstarted/clustermesh.rst

 * All nodes must have a unique IP address assigned them.
 Node IPs of clusters being connected together may not conflict with each other.

-* Cilium must be configured to use etcd as the kvstore.
-Consul is not supported by cluster mesh at this point.
+* Cilium must be configured to use etcd as the kvstore, along with the identity allocation mode (``global.identityAllocationMode``).
+With the identity allocation mode set to ``kvstore``, this allows direct etcd connections, identity propagation across the clusters, and enables cross-cluster policy functionality.
+Consul is not currently supported with cluster mesh.

 * It is highly recommended to use a TLS protected etcd cluster with Cilium.
 The server certificate of etcd must whitelist the host name ``*.mesh.cilium.io``.